Sieep-Coding/sieep-coding.github.io/src/pages/posts/remembering-and-discussing-pravda-vodka-bar.md

 # Remembering and Discussing Pravda Vodka Bar
 Is it correct to turn the ghosts of history into decor?

+![Cyrillic sign of Pravda, and me!](../photo/_nick_in_canada.jpg "Cyrillic sign of Pravda, and me!")
+> Cyrillic sign

 I stumbled upon Pravda Vodka Bar during my travels in [Toronto](https://en.wikipedia.org/wiki/Toronto), [Canada](https://en.wikipedia.org/wiki/Canada) around 2022.
 As you can see from the images, it is a restaurant I've never forgotten.
-![Cyrillic sign of Pravda, and me!](../photo/_nick_in_canada.jpg "Cyrillic sign of Pravda, and me!")
-> Cyrillic sign of Pravda, and me!

 Having learned of Pravda shutting down (I think around May 2024), I wanted to share my thoughts on this place and provide it a slice on the internet where it can live forever since it was unique.
 I don't mean to be offensive to anyone.
 I simply enjoy preserving history when I see an opportunity to do so.

 I grew up in America in the 2000s.
 The ['red scare'](https://en.wikipedia.org/wiki/Red_Scare) and America's general fear of [Russians/Communists](https://en.wikipedia.org/wiki/Communism_in_Russia) had shifted to other ethnic groups by this time.
 Despite this, you would *never* see a bar like this in America outside of maybe New York City and a handful of other massive cities.

----

 ## The Aesthetic
 Pravda Vodka Bar was a classy piano bar with a wide variety of authentic Soviet Union memorabilia on display (I learned that it was authentic from the bartender).